-What I pack: As I’m not a diver, I go for a lightweight dry bag and usually buy a pack of three like these ones.
+What I pack: As I’m not a diver, I go for a lightweight dry bag and usually buy ones like these.

-5 things you won’t need on your safari packing list
+5 things you won’t need to pack for safari

 What don’t you need to take?
-Here’s 5 things you probably won’t need to put on your safari packing list (though do always check):
+Here are 5 things you probably won’t need to pack for your safari (though do always check):

 - travel towel – safari lodges usually supply a towel

 - water filtration kit – see above

 - a mosquito net – again, this is usually supplied by your safari lodge

 - survival paraphernalia (compass, camping matches etc) – most game reserves and parks are well set up.
 Kruger National Park had paved roads and there was zero chance of getting stranded in the wilderness